-and Evaluation (GRADE) approach (19) are performed for new recommendations or substantial changes in the current recommendations (e.g., expansion of the recommendation for influenza vaccination to new populations not previously recommended for vaccination or potential preferential recommendations for specific vaccines).
+Typically, systematic review and evaluation of evidence using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach (16) are performed for new recommendations or substantial changes in the current recommendations (e.g., expansion of the recommendation for influenza vaccination to new populations not previously recommended for vaccination or potential preferential recommendations for specific vaccines).

-Evidence is reviewed with the ACIP influenza Work Group, and Work Group considerations are included within the ACIP Evidence to Recommendations framework (EtR) (20) to inform the development of recommendations that are proposed for vote by the ACIP.
-Systematic review, GRADE, and the ACIP EtR framework were used in the development of the updated recommendations for influenza vaccination of persons with egg allergy discussed in this report.
+Evidence is reviewed by the ACIP influenza Work Group, and Work Group considerations are included within the ACIP Evidence to Recommendations framework (EtR) (17) to inform the development of recommendations that are proposed for vote by the ACIP.
+Systematic review, GRADE, and the ACIP EtR framework were used in the development of the updated recommendations for adult solid organ transplant recipients discussed in this report.